 Signs of diabetic ketoacidosis include any combination of the following:

 If you see any of these signs of DKA, please contact your veterinarian or make an emergency vet visit.
 As mentioned, diabetic ketoacidosis is a life-threatening emergency.
 And the sooner your vet can start treating your dog, the better.
+Luckily, if you find yourself concerned that your pup might have diabetic ketoacidosis, this condition is easy to rule in or rule out.

 How is diabetic ketoacidosis in dogs diagnosed?

-Additional diagnostics
+Additional diagnostics for DKA in dogs

 What is the treatment for DKA in dogs?

-If you catch the DKA early (before your dog is very sick), then occasionally less intense outpatient therapy might be a possibility.
+If you catch the DKA early (before your dog is very sick), then less intense outpatient therapy might be a possibility.
 This would be much more likely if you already knew your dog had diabetes because you would know to watch for the signs of DKA.
-And if you get to the vet quickly, your vet could diagnose diabetic ketoacidosis while it was still mild.
+And if you get to the vet quickly, your vet could diagnose diabetic ketoacidosis while it is still mild.

 Treating dehydration

 Most dogs who present with diabetic ketoacidosis are very dehydrated.
 This happens for several reasons.
 The glucose in their urine pulls fluid out of their body.
 Plus, the dog is often not interested in eating and drinking normally, and might be vomiting or having diarrhea.
-When occurring together, these factors can quickly result in profound and life-threatening dehydration.
+When occurring together, these factors can quickly result in profound, life-threatening dehydration.

 Controlling the blood sugar